OfficeDev/outlook-dev-docs/docs/add-ins/get-and-set-recurrence.md

 |`yearly`|- [`interval`][interval link]<br/>- [`dayOfMonth`][dayOfMonth link]<br/>- [`dayOfWeek`][dayOfWeek link]<br/>- [`weekNumber`][weekNumber link]<br/>- [`month`][month link]|- An appointment occurs on day *dayOfMonth* of *month* every *interval* years.
 Example: An appointment occurs on day **_7_** of **_September_** every **_4_** years.<br/><br/>- An appointment occurs on the *weekNumber* *dayOfWeek* of *month* every *interval* years.
 Example: An appointment occurs on the **_first_** **_Thursday_** of **_September_** every **_2_** years.|

 > [!NOTE]
-> If a property is not listed for a particular recurrence type, then it is not applicable for that type.
+> You can also use the [`firstDayOfWeek`][firstDayOfWeek link] property with the `weekly` recurrence type.
+The specified day will start the list of days displayed in the recurrence dialog.

 ## Access recurrence